igorms-pro/voyagely/docs/travel_apis_research.md

 Activities and POI data drive discovery and personalization.
 A blended approach balances global breadth, rich U.S. reviews, and curated travel content.

 Google Places is a comprehensive service for location data, search, details, photos, and autocomplete.
 Billing uses a pay-as-you-go model with per-SKU charges and a monthly credit.
 Field masks reduce costs by limiting returned data, and Autocomplete (New) sessions lower costs when correctly linked to a Place Details request; abandoned sessions or token reuse negates savings.
 Pricing is per-SKU and not fully enumerated in usage documentation, requiring reference to the pricing lists and the calculator for accurate estimates.
-The breadth of features and global coverage make Google Places the backbone of Wanderly’s POI layer.[^18][^19][^20]
+The breadth of features and global coverage make Google Places the backbone of Voyagely’s POI layer.[^18][^19][^20]

 Yelp Places API offers consumer-facing local business content with rich photos and reviews and is priced per API call.
 It provides three monthly plans (Base, Enhanced, Premium) with varying attributes, photos, review highlights, and excerpt counts, plus a 30-day trial with 5,000 free calls.
 Yelp’s focus on U.S. markets aligns well with deep local content and review-driven experiences.[^21][^22]